-Board Diversity Policy - Section 2.2.1.1 of the Manual provides the following Board diversity policy: The Corporation sees increasing diversity at the Board level as an essential element in supporting the attainment of its strategic objectives and its sustainable development.
+Board Diversity Policy - Section 2.2.1.1 of the Manual sees increasing diversity at the Board level as an essential element in supporting the attainment of its strategic objectives and its sustainable development.
 In determining the Board's composition, Board diversity may be considered from a number of aspects, including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service.
 All Board nominations and elections will be based on meritocracy, and candidates will be considered against objective criteria, having due regard for the benefits of diversity on the Board.

-Remuneration Policy - Section 2.2.1.10 of the Manual considers the following as expressly provides that key considerations in determining proper compensation-shall include the following: (1) the level of remuneration must be commensurate to the responsibilities of the role, and to the performance of the relevant personnel; and (2) any remuneration pay-out schedules should be sensitive to risk outcomes over a multi-year horizon.
+Remuneration Policy - Section 2.2.1.10 of the Manual considers the following as key considerations in determining proper compensation: (1) the level of remuneration must be commensurate to the responsibilities of the role, and to the performance of the relevant personnel; and (2) any remuneration pay-out schedules should be sensitive to risk outcomes over a multi-year horizon.